oowekyala/citegraph/README.md

 Generates easily readable citation graphs.
 This uses the contents of a bibtex file to determine what you're interested in.

 This uses the semanticscholar API to fetch references for articles.
+Since the API is rate-limited and requests are very slow, request results are cached locally, and the exploration algorithm is engineered to make every request count.
+This is done by computing a degree of interest (DOI) for each known paper, and fetching only the papers we think will improve the graph the most.
+See [here](https://github.com/oowekyala/citegraph/blob/master/src/citegraph/explore.py#L10) for an explanation of the DOI calculation.

 ### Installation